This is a good news and bad news situation.

 The term natural flavor or natural flavoring means the…which contains the flavoring constituents derived from…leaf or similar plant material, meat, seafood, poultry, eggs, dairy products, or fermentation products thereof,

-I don’t think it’s safe to assume that K cups with natural flavoring added are vegan friendly, although some probably are.
+I don’t think it’s safe to assume that while some K cups with natural flavoring added are vegan friendly, most probably are not in this situation.

 In general, steer from cream or caramel flavors at the very least.